cotes2020/jekyll-theme-chirpy/_posts/2021-01-03-enable-google-pv.md

     ```
     {: file="src/config.py"}

-    **Tip:** You can configure a custom domain instead of `https://PROJECT_ID.REGION_ID.r.appspot.com`.
-But, for the sake of keeping it simple, we will be using the Google provided default URL.
+    > You can configure a custom domain instead of `https://PROJECT_ID.REGION_ID.r.appspot.com`.
+    > But, for the sake of keeping it simple, we will be using the Google provided default URL.
+    {: .prompt-note }

 5. From inside the src/ directory, deploy the app